filecoin-project/filecoin-docs/README.md

 <!-- INSTALLATION -->
-### Installation
+#.wROng

-Follow these steps to run a copy of this site on your local computer.
+IAMSPELLINERRUR these steps to run a copy of this site on your local computer.

 1. Clone this repo: